Women in the American Revolution: Catawba women

 Overall, however, the Catawba's role in the war has been termed "rather negligible"; with so few men to commit to the cause, it does seem unlikely that the nation determined the outcome of any battle.
 But the significance of their contribution lay in their active and visible support.
 While their alliance with the Patriots helped them fit into a rapidly changing environment—in 1782, the state legislature sent the nation five hundred bushels of corn to tide them over until summer and both paid them for their service in the army and reimbursed them for the livestock they had supplied—the settler's temporarily favorable impression of the Catawba did not guarantee a secure future.
 The Indians' continued indifference to Christianity frustrated the American colonists, who tried to educate select members at the College of William & Mary in hopes that these people would return to their Catawba homes converted, and ready to convert others.
 Efforts failed, refueling popular sentiments about the inferiority of Indians.

 Relations between the Catawba and the settlers did not improve in the long term, despite the Catawba's decision to fight alongside the Patriots as their allies.
 After the Revolution, settler tenants who were renting land from the Catawba started insisting that they actually owned the land which they were only renting.
 Throughout the 1830s, the South Carolina legislature sent representatives to negotiate the sale of land.
 This constant pressure, combined with U.S. government removal policies, culminated in the spring of 1840 with the signing of the Treaty of Nation Ford.
 The treaty stipulated that the Catawba relinquish their 144000 acre of land to the state of South Carolina.

 At this point the tribe was struggling to survive as a people.
 Some Catawba remained on their land, and a small number went to live with their neighbors, the Eastern Band Cherokee.
-The were not forced onto the Trail of Tears as their numbers were so small at this point, the government did not see it as worth the effort.
+They were not forced onto the Trail of Tears as their numbers were so small at this point, the government did not see it as worth the effort.
 They were terminated as a tribe by the federal government in 1959, and would not re-establish their enrollment and the process of regaining federal recognition until 1973, finally regaining Federal recognition in 1993.